kiyanaw/generate-crk-fsts/README.md

 The `Dockerfile` contained in this repo checks out the minimum required code from the Giellateckno project and installs the required dependencies, and then builds out the FSTs for the `crk` language source.
+The resulting docker image without FSTS is roughly 180MB, and with FSTs is roughly 1.9GB.

+**TODO:**

+ - [ ] linguistics primer doc
+ - [ ] automated build
+ - [ ] publish FSTs

 [1]: http://giellatekno.uit.no/index.eng.html